username-is-required/reddark-subinfo-update-checker/packages/subinfo-update-checker/john-oliver/template-issues/potential-addition.md

 ## [%subname%](https://old.reddit.com/%subname%)

-at least one of the two possible stickied posts on the subreddit has changed, and includes a mention of john oliver: [link to post](%post-link%)
+at least one of the two possible stickied posts on the subreddit has changed, and at least one includes a mention of john oliver.

 human maintainer: please **review whether this subreddit has been johnoliverified**.